Ismaili Center, Houston: Establishment

 spiritual leader of the Shia Ismaili Muslims.
 This marked the center's soft opening with full public access planned for December.

 Architecture and design

-Designed by London-based Farshid Moussavi Architecture, the Center will be a contemporary interpretation of traditional Persian ornamentation,[2] including ceramic mosaics, and screens drawn from various Islamic traditions.
-The center’s façade will be a combination of different types of stone and steel encased in concrete.
-The building will feature a series of “eivans,” the Persian word for verandas, which will provide shaded venues for social gatherings at the center.
-The eivans will be supported by 49 columns reminiscent of those used in Persepolis and 17th century palaces in Isfahan, Persia.
+Designed by London-based Farshid Moussavi Architecture in Association with DLR Group, the Center is a contemporary interpretation of traditional Persian ornamentation,[2] including ceramic mosaics, and screens drawn from various Islamic traditions.
+The center’s façade is a combination of different types of stone and steel encased in concrete.
+The building features a series of “eivans,” the Persian word for verandas, which will provide shaded venues for social gatherings at the center.
+The eivans are supported by 49 columns reminiscent of those used in Persepolis and 17th century palaces in Isfahan, Persia.

-The 10 acres around the center will be transformed into lush gardens by Thomas Woltz of Nelson Byrd Woltz Landscape Architects.
-The gardens will include tree canopies, fountains, shaded footpaths, flowerbeds, lawns and walkways.
+The 10 acres around the center were transformed into lush gardens by Thomas Woltz of Nelson Byrd Woltz Landscape Architects.
+The gardens include tree canopies, fountains, shaded footpaths, flowerbeds, lawns and walkways.